What do we know about the role of schools in the COVID-19 pandemic? Five experts weigh in

 Mircea Sofonea, associate professor of epidemiology and the evolution of infectious diseases at the University of Montpellier

-Assessing the role children play in the dynamics of the pandemic has been a crucial aspect of our understanding of the outbreak from the very beginning, but it faces significant methodological challenges and legitimately raises questions about the cost-benefit balance of measures targeting schools.
-On this specific issue, the conclusions of studies have not all pointed in the same direction.
-Some French studies initially downplayed this impact, prior to the results ofthe Pasteur Institute’s ComCor study, while German and British studies were more pessimistic.
-According to the Germans, viral loads are as high in children as in the rest of the population, a finding recently confirmed by American research.
-A British report estimated that the transmissibility of young people (up to age 16) is more than twice that of adults.
+Assessing the role children play in the dynamics of the pandemic has been a crucial aspect of our understanding of the pandemic from the outset, but it faces significant methodological challenges and legitimately raises the question of the cost-benefit balance of measures targeting schools.
+On this specific issue, the conclusions of the studies have not all pointed in the same direction.
+Some French studies initially downplayed this impact, prior to the results ofthe Pasteur Institute’s ComCor study, whereas German and British studies took a more pessimistic view.
+According to German researchers, viral loads are just as high among children as in the rest of the population, a finding that has been confirmed more recently by American research.
+A British report had estimated that the transmissibility of young people (up to age 16) is more than twice that of adults.
 Our neighbors across the Channel are all the more pessimistic because the variant that emerged in their country spreads more easily among younger people than the original strain, a phenomenon we have also observed in France.

 One of the challenges is obtaining data on these age groups and distinguishing between increased transmissibility (the risk of transmitting the infection) and increased susceptibility (the risk of developing the infection given equal exposure).
-Since younger children are mostly paucisymptomatic (have few symptoms) or asymptomatic, they do not meet the criteria for testing (the French Society of Pediatrics has, in fact, limited the indications for PCR testing for children under six), which limits the ability to identify and break transmission chains spreading through schools.
+Since most younger children are paucisymptomatic (have few symptoms) or asymptomatic, they do not meet the criteria for testing (the French Society of Pediatrics has, in fact, limited the indications for PCR testing for children under six), which limits the ability to identify and break transmission chains originating in schools.

-Another challenge is that it is difficult to determine the actual rate of contact among children and adolescents.
+Another challenge: it is difficult to determine the actual rate of contact among children and adolescents.
 But one thing is certain: by definition, children have more contact than other age groups because they are exposed to their peers.
 Should this increased exposure be taken into account?
-Personally, I favor a rather cautious and conservative approach—in other words, I do not believe that children have a different profile from adults.
+Personally, I favor a rather cautious and conservative approach—in other words, not treating children as having a different profile from adults.

-Unlike other teams, such as Vittoria Colizza’s, we did not focus specifically on schools.
-However, in our models, we do not treat children as being more or less contagious or more or less susceptible than adults (though we do not include them in the same way in hospitalization models, of course, since severe cases are extremely rare among them).
+Unlike other teams, such as Vittoria Colizza’s, we have not focused specifically on schools.
+However, in our models, we do not treat children as being more or less contagious or more or less susceptible than adults (though, of course, we do not include them in the same way in the hospitalization models, since severe cases are extremely rare among children).

-When it comes to implementing restrictions, it is clear that schools are places where the virus spreads, and closing them is an effective way to slow the spread of the epidemic.
+With regard to the implementation of restrictions, it is clear that schools are places where the virus spreads, and closing them is an effective way to slow the spread of the epidemic.
 However, schools are also too essential to be considered a primary target for restrictive measures.

-“People tend to think that children are less likely to spread the virus because they often have asymptomatic cases”
+"People tend to think that children are less likely to spread the virus because they have asymptomatic cases."

 Pascal Crépey, epidemiologist and biostatistician at the École des Hautes Études en Santé Publique

-What is clear is that it is difficult to track the spread of the infection in schools, mainly because children do not develop severe cases, and few show symptoms.
-Unless they are tested very regularly, whether or not they have symptoms, it is difficult to get a clear picture of how the infection is spreading.
+What is clear is that it is difficult to track the spread of the infection in schools, mainly because children do not develop severe cases, and few have symptoms.
+Unless they are tested very regularly—whether or not they have symptoms—it is difficult to get a clear picture of how the infection is spreading.

-However, our understanding of how the flu spreads tells us that asymptomatic individuals, even if they do not self-isolate, are less contagious than those who are sick.
+However, what we know about the dynamics of the flu is that asymptomatic people—even if they do not self-isolate— are less contagious than those who are sick.
 This is because they do not cough or sneeze and therefore shed fewer viral particles.
-Furthermore, although studies vary, their viral load is also lower, meaning that, in principle, they also have fewer viruses to shed.
+Furthermore, although studies vary, their viral load is also lower, which means that, in principle, they also have fewer viruses to shed.

-Based on this, there is a tendency to think that children will be less likely to spread the virus because they often have asymptomatic cases.
+Based on this, we tend to think that children are less likely to spread the virus because they often have asymptomatic cases.
 However, this is offset by the fact that children have a lot of contact with one another and are likely to be less diligent about physical distancing, wearing masks, and handwashing… Nevertheless, since schools reopened, health protocols have been put in place.
-Even though compliance may vary from one school to another, these protocols further limit the spread of the virus in schools.
+Even though compliance with these protocols may vary from one school to another, they still help limit the spread of the virus in schools a little more.

-Given that the UK variant is more transmissible than the original strain across all age groups, we can expect to see an increase in infections among younger people as well, though the increase will be of a similar magnitude to that seen in the rest of the population.
+Regarding the spread of the variant of concern originating in the United Kingdom—given that it is more transmissible than the original strain across all age groups—we can expect to see an increase in infections among younger people as well, but this increase will be of the same magnitude as in the rest of the population.
 The proportion of infections attributable to children will remain unchanged.

 In recent weeks, there has been a particularly significant effort to conduct testing in schools.
-Between weeks 10 and 11, the number of tests performed increased by 40%.
-This increase leads to a rise in the incidence rate, as more positive test results are being identified.
+Between Week 10 and Week 11, the number of tests administered increased by 40%.
+This increase has led to a rise in the incidence rate, as more positive test results are being identified.
 However, the incidence rate among 10- to 14-year-olds remains lower than that among adults.
-There are therefore infections among children, but they are fewer in number than in the adult population.
+Therefore, while there are infections among children, their numbers are lower than those in the adult population.

 "The question of whether to keep schools open is, above all, a matter of weighing the benefits against the risks."

-No one disputes that schools are places where infection can spread and could serve as hotspots for transmission: we have said that children are not very contagious, but we have not said that they are not contagious at all.
+No one disputes that schools are places where infection can potentially spread and could harbor clusters of infection: we have said that children are not very contagious, but we have not said that they are not contagious at all.
 However, we see that, in general, children tend to catch the virus from adults; the reverse is rarer.
-It is not impossible, but there is a difference between what is possible in theory and what we observe in practice.
-We see that infections occur mainly within the family setting (meals and private gatherings).
+It’s not impossible, but there’s a difference between what’s possible in theory and what we see in practice.
+We’ve observed that infections occur mainly within the family setting (meals and private gatherings).

 See also: